Highlights

 Where to Watch A Brief History of Graffiti

-Looking to watch 'A Brief History of Graffiti' in the comfort of your own home?
-Searching for a streaming service to buy, rent, download, or view the Nick Clarke Powell-directed movie via subscription can be confusing, so we here at Moviefone want to take the pressure off.
+Ready to press play on 'A Brief History of Graffiti' without leaving the house?
+Tracking down a streaming service to buy, rent, download, or watch the Nick Clarke Powell-directed movie via subscription can be a huge pain, so we here at Moviefone want to take the pressure off.

 Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'A Brief History of Graffiti' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'A Brief History of Graffiti' right now, here are some finer points about the Kaboom Film and TV BBC documentary flick.
+Now, before we get into the various whats and wheres of how you can watch 'A Brief History of Graffiti' right now, here are some finer points about the Kaboom Film and TV BBC documentary flick.

-Want to know what the movie's about?
+Need a quick rundown of the movie?
 Here's the plot: "Dr Richard Clay goes in search of what it is that has made us scribble and scratch mementoes of our lives for more than 30000 years From the prehistoric cave paintings of Burgundy in France through gladiatorial fan worship in Roman Lyons to the messages left on the walls of Germanys Reichstag in 1945 by triumphant Soviet troops time and again we have wanted to leave a permanent record of our existence for our descendants And it may be that this is where what today we call art comes from the humble scratch graffiti" .